anga/extend_at/README.markdown

       end
     end

-This code read the configuration of the columns when you acces to extra column
+This code read the configuration of the columns when you access to the extra column.

+## Bugs, recomendation, etc

+If you found a bug, create an issue.
+If you have a recomendation, idea, etc., create a request or fork the project.

 ## License